dmwm/PHEDEX/Documentation/README/README-Deployment.txt

 capacity on this machine.
 You do need to have all the prerequisite software installed on this machine.

+Yuo can also try to request a formal VO Box for CMS at your site.
+It will be configured as a LCG UI + some services specific to the VO BOX: gsissh and proxy-renewal.
+VO BOX advantages and operations are described in README-VOBOX.txt

 **********************************************************************
 ** Getting the software